• Archives

 Share on FacebookShare on Twitter

-Other American tech companies that may face similar ruling include Microsoft, Facebook and Amazon.
+Other American tech companies potentially facing similar rulings include Microsoft, Facebook, and Amazon.

 Related Posts: